NiklasRosenstein/slap/readme.md

 ## Installation

-It is recommended to install Clap via Pipx, but you can also install it with Pip directly.
+It is recommended to install Slap via Pipx, but you can also install it with Pip directly.

-    $ pipx install clam-cli
+    $ pipx install slap-cli

-> __Note__: Currently, Clap relies on an alpha version of `poetry-core` (`^1.1.0a6`).
+> __Note__: Currently, Slap relies on an alpha version of `poetry-core` (`^1.1.0a6`).
 If you install it into
 > the same environment as Poetry itself, you may also need to use an alpha version of Poetry (e.g. `1.2.0a2`).

 ## Usage examples

-Bootstrap a (opinionated) Poetry project using Clap.
+Bootstrap a (opinionated) Poetry project using Slap.

     $ slap init --name my.pkg
     write my-pkg/pyproject.toml